riscv-mcu/riscv-gnu-toolchain/scripts/toolchain/README.md

 ## Support Host and Requirements

-- Tested on Ubuntu 20.04, real machine not docker environment
+- Tested on Ubuntu 20.04 Host, real machine not docker environment
 - Git, docker or podman is required
 - Good network connection to github, since most source code are pulled from there